 So...scripted programs with excerpts from stories where students are directed through a series of comprehension strategies, multiple reads and then presented with a test at the end of the week, wasn't the answer?
 I was ecstatic.

 I researched more about this workshop method of teaching reading.
 I read books like The Art of Teaching Reading by Lucy Calkins and When Kids Can't Read by Kylene Beers.
 When my husband and I moved and I began teaching at a school that utilized The Units of Study by Lucy Calkins, my teaching was completely transformed.

 I read every Lucy Calkins book I could get my hands on, even the Kindergarten books when I was teaching third grade.
 The Art of Teaching Writing is a must read for all writing teachers.

 I believe the reason these books resonated with me, was because in essence, they taught me my philosophy of teaching:

 I care about what my students have to say and what they are interested in reading and writing.

 I engage my students in the meaningful work of being a reader and writer.

 I learn and grow from working with and reading books by other educators.

-Today, I am now in my tenth year of teaching at a middle school as a 6th grade core teacher.
+Today, I am in my twelfth year of teaching at a middle school as an 8th grade English teacher.
 I have a very clear philosophy for teaching writing, it is quite simple really.
 I believe you only need three things to successfully teach writing:

 I love using the workshop model structure because students spend the majority of their time writing and reading.
 I can teach skills during the first ten minutes in the form of a mini lesson.
 Then, students are off to write or read and I’m off to support them in their use of strategies through conferring.